JrOyarekhua/PrizePicksPredictionApp/README.md

-🏀 PrizePicks NBA Player Stat Prediction App
-📌 Project Overview
-The goal of this project is to build a machine learning-powered web application that predicts how many points an NBA player will score in a given matchup.
-The app combines basketball domain knowledge, exploratory data analysis (EDA), and machine learning to create a predictive tool for use cases like PrizePicks.

-This project showcases:

-End-to-end machine learning deployment

-Real-time data ingestion and updates from the nba_api

-Informed feature selection using research and statistical analysis

-Backend API for ML inference

-Frontend interface for user interaction

-🎯 Minimum Viable Product (MVP) Goals
-Data Pipeline

-Ingest player and team stats from the nba_api

-Clean, organize, and store data in a database (or cache locally for testing)

-Include scripts to initialize and update the dataset

-Exploratory Data Analysis (EDA)

-Perform visual and statistical analysis to identify key features

-Cross-reference insights with basketball domain knowledge and 2–3 research papers

-Use techniques like χ² tests, correlation heatmaps, and seasonal trends

-Feature Selection

-Determine a minimal, high-impact set of features that affect scoring

-Justify feature choices using both data and research

-Machine Learning Model

-Build a simple baseline model (e.g., Linear Regression or Tree-based)

-Evaluate and document performance (RMSE, MAE, etc.)

-Save model for deployment

-Backend API

-Build a Python/Flask or FastAPI backend

-Expose ML model via an API endpoint (/predict) that accepts player/matchup data

-Handle input validation and serve predictions in JSON format

-Frontend Interface

-Create a lightweight React or Next.js frontend

-Allow users to select a player and see predicted points for upcoming games

-Display basic stats and charts to explain the prediction
+🏀 PrizePicks NBA Stat Prediction App
+📌 Project Goal
+The goal of this project is to create a machine learning-powered web application that helps users make more informed picks on PrizePicks by predicting how likely a player is to go over or under a given stat line (e.g., points, rebounds, assists).
+The app will combine data science, sports analytics, and full-stack development to deliver a useful and intuitive tool.

+🎯 Minimum Viable Product (MVP)
+The MVP will focus on delivering a usable prototype with basic prediction functionality.
+It includes:

+📊 Data & Feature Pipeline
+Pull NBA player and team stats via the nba_api

+Store and organize data (initially local, scalable to a database)

+Perform EDA to validate important features based on domain knowledge and research

+Select ~10–16 predictive features related to scoring or other stats

+🧠 Machine Learning
+Train a simple classification or regression model:

+Regression for predicting player stat output (e.g., 24.5 points)

+Classification for over/under line predictions

+Base model could be Linear Regression, Random Forest, or XGBoost

+Save trained model with evaluation metrics

+🖥️ Backend
+Build a FastAPI or Flask API to:

+Accept player + opponent info

+Return a predicted stat line or over/under probability

+Manage endpoints like /predict, /players, etc.

+🌐 Frontend
+Simple UI in React or Next.js that:

+Lets users input/select a player and stat line

+Shows the model’s predicted outcome (e.g., "65% chance OVER 24.5 points")

+Optionally, display supporting stats (e.g., last 5 games, opponent defense rank)

+📚 Documentation & Structure
+Document assumptions and feature logic

+Clear file structure for data, models, backend, and frontend

+GitHub-ready with updated README and setup instructions